What LPs Won’t Say Out Loud About Your Fund I Deck

 The thesis is narrow enough to matter and differentiated enough to defend.

-The sourcing engine is grounded in real relationships, real experience, or real proximity.
+The sourcing engine is grounded in real relationships, real expertise, or real proximity.

 Past wins are clearly attributed.
 Decision quality is visible.
 Lessons from misses are owned.

-Check sizes, reserves, pacing, ownership targets, and fund construction work together.
+Check sizes, pacing, reserve strategy, ownership targets, and construction all work together.

-The deck reflects someone building a durable investment business, not auditioning for startup theater.
+The deck reads like someone building a durable investment business — not auditioning for startup theater.

 Competence.